Plant Tips

 • Sturdy native shrub is remarkably adaptable, tolerating shade, variable soil moistures, and salty air, making it a valuable addition to woodland settings and coastal gardens.

-Other native-to-Maine choices to replace knotweed:
+Other native-to-Maine choices to replace this invasive plant:

 • Nannyberry (Viburnum lentago)